 The University of Iowa International Writing Program (IWP) will launch its second Massive Open Online Course (MOOC), How Writers Write Fiction, starting on Friday, Sept.
 26. For more information, go to: http://now.uiowa.edu/2014/09/how-writers-write-shifts-focus-fiction

-Students from the University of Iowa visited the Orpheum Theater and met with Sioux City leaders to develop innovative ways to grow and sustain the area economy on August 27th.
+Students from the University of Iowa met with Sioux City leaders to develop innovative ways to grow and sustain the area economy on August 27th.
 The students will be continuing to work with local officials over the next year to improve trails, develop the Floyd Boulevard area of Leeds and conduct a housing study, among other areas.

 Take control of what, when, and where you learn, which is just one of the great aspects of an online Bachelor of Applied Studies (BAS) from The University of Iowa.

 Designed for community college graduates, when you enroll in our BAS program you’ll complete your degree at a distance and at your own pace.
 No campus visits are required.